SpenceKonde/DxCore/megaavr/extras/errata_and_extras.md

 ### ~UPDI programming issue with 16-bit STS after 24-bit STptr~
 It was related to me that this is intended behavior.
 In which case, the documentation is utterly abysmal!
 Microchip seemed unaware of this issue when I reported it to them, and forwarded it to their engineering team.
 When programming over UPDI, there are two ways to write and read memory, with direct and indirect addressing.
 Both of them can use 16 or 24-bit addressing (or 8-bit, but this is useless).
 The documentation describes the ST (indirect) pointer as being only used for ST/LD, not for STS/LDS.
 However, if an ST instruction sets the indirect addressing pointer to a 24-bit location (for example, writing to the flash, which from the perspective of UPDI starts at address 0x800000), and then an STS or LDS instruction is used with a 16-bit address, the high byte of the ST pointer will be used as the high byte of the directly-addressed memory address.
 This was discovered in the course of my work on jtag2updi....
 I would use 16-bit STS to configure the NVMCTRL registers, then use ST to write a page to the flash.
 But then I tried to set NVMCTRL back to NOOP and check the NVMCTRL.STATUS with LDS (with 16-bit address) and ARGH! it was 0xFF! shouldn't ever be that!
 I eventually discovered I could just write 0's to it and that would "clear" the "error flags"... and I was puzzled by why there were a few bytes set to 0x00 around 0x1000 when I read the flash back out afterwards (because I had not set NVMCTRL back to NOOP - I instead wrote to location 0x1000 of the flash, and also cleared the "error flags" (ie, blank flash) a few bytes later.
-That cost me a lot of time, and had I not been stymied by jtag2updi for so long, y'all might have been using this core in may instead of now (I was so burned out of these things that I needed to take some time away from them...)
+That cost me like two weeks, and was very discouraging.

 ### ADC Increased Offset in Single-Ended mode
 The ADC has a dramatically higher offset error in single-ended mode than expected: -3 mV.
 This implies that all readings would be 12 LSB lower than expected at 12 bit accuracy... when the spec is 1.25 LSB.
 This is pretty ugly for a headline feature!
 Only mentioned for the 128 DB, and noted as fixed in the A5 rev. This really ought to be verified as not present in the DA-series....